repair tears, holes, and other defects in fabrics, such as draperies, linens, parachutes, and tents.

 Fabric Menders repair tears, holes, and other defects in fabrics, such as draperies, linens, parachutes, and tents.

-Fabric Menders with little to no experience tend to make between $19290 and $21190 while the more experienced ones make over $28950 per year.
+Fabric Menders with little to no experience tend to make between $22250 and $25820 while the more experienced ones can earn over $37860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Fabric Mender is to move to a higher paying state like IL.
-Right now, the highest paying states for Fabric Menders are IL, GA, SC, NC and MI.
+One of the easiest ways to increase your salary as a Fabric Mender is to move to a higher paying state like AZ.
+Right now, the highest paying states for Fabric Menders are AZ, NC, CA, 0 and 0.

-3 other factors that can increase your salary as A Fabric Mender is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fabric Mender is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Fabric Menders what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Fabric Menders what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons